matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 ## Design

-The account abstraction protocol on zkSync is in spirit very similar to [EIP4337](https://eips.ethereum.org/EIPS/eip-4337), though our protocol is still different for the sake of efficiency and better UX.
+The account abstraction protocol on zkSync is very similar to [EIP4337](https://eips.ethereum.org/EIPS/eip-4337), though our protocol is still different for the sake of efficiency and better UX.

 ### IAccount interface